madmurphy/libconfini/MANUAL.md

 The algorithms used by **libconfini** stand in a delicate equilibrium between flexibility, speed and code readability, with flexibility as primary target.
-Performance can vary with the format used to parse an INI file, but in most of the cases is not a concern.
+Performance can vary with the format used to parse an INI file, but in most cases is not a concern.

 One can measure the performance of the library by doing something like: